seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 putting-on; methinks strangely, for he hath not used it before.

 **DUKE VINCENTIO**
-Pray you, let’s hear.
+Pray you, let's hear.

 **Provost**
 *\[Reads]*
-‘Whatsoever you may hear to the contrary, let
+'Whatsoever you may hear to the contrary, let
 Claudio be executed by four of the clock; and in the
 afternoon Barnardine: for my better satisfaction,
-let me have Claudio’s head sent me by five.
+let me have Claudio's head sent me by five.
 Let
 this be duly performed; with a thought that more
 depends on it than we must yet deliver.
 Thus fail
-not to do your office, as you will answer it at your peril.’
+not to do your office, as you will answer it at your peril.'
 What say you to this, sir?

 **DUKE VINCENTIO**